MyFitnessPal or Cronometer: which tracker fits your needs?

 Strengths

 Colossal food database.
-Effective barcode scanner.
-Ecosystem of connections (Fitbit, Garmin, Apple Health).
-Familiar and easy-to-access interface.
+High-performance barcode scanner.
+Connectivity ecosystem (Fitbit, Garmin, Apple Health).
+Familiar and easy-to-use interface.
 Active community.

 Weaknesses

 Nutritional data limited to main macros.
-Community database sometimes imprecise.
+Community database can be inaccurate.
 Invasive ads.
 No micronutrient analysis.

 Cronometer in detail